jaydondulgar/ML-Project/README.md

 pip install matplotlib
 pip install keras
 ## How to Run the Handwritten Digit CNN
+We highly recommend that you run this project in Google Colab.
+If you choose to do so, you won't even need to install the libraries mentioned above.
 ## How to Run with Docker
  When running the docker container, the following command should be used:
  docker build -t enderwolfc/demo:3 .